termux/termux-gui/Protocol.md

   - timezone: Gets fired when the time zone changes.
   - overlayTouch: Like touch, but is dispatched for every touch in an overlay window.
 The coordinates are the absolute screen coordinates
   - notification: Generated when the user taps a notification.
     - value: id: The id of the notification
+  - notificationDismissed: Generated when the user swipes away a notification.
+    - value: id: The id of the notification
   - notificationaction: Generated when the user clicks a notification action.
     - value: